fchamroukhi/SNMoE_m/README.md

 A Matlab/Octave toolbox for modeling, sampling, inference, and clustering heteregenous data with the Skew-Normal Mixture-of-Experts (SNMoE) model.

-The code can be run on simulated data and some provided benchmarks (please look to the functions main... for more details):
+The code can be run on simulated data and some provided benchmarks:

-run 'main_univ_NMoE_SNMoE_TMoE_STMoE.m' for some simulated data run 'main_univ_NMoE_TMoE_STMoE_RealData.m' for some benchmarks
+run 'main_univ_NMoE_SNMoE_TMoE_STMoE.m' for some simulated data run 'main_univ_NMoE_TMoE_STMoE_RealData.m' for some benchmarks Please look to the functions main... for more details

-Please cite the following papers for this code:
+*Please cite the following papers for this code*:

 ```
 @InProceedings{Chamroukhi-SNMoE-IJCNN-2016,